leoafarias/fvm/README.md

 > fvm use <version>
 ```

 If you want to use a specific version by default in your machine, you can specify the flag `--global` to the `use` command.
 A symbolic link to the Flutter version will be created in the `fvm` home folder, which you could then add to your PATH environment variable as follows: `FVM_HOME/default/bin`.
-Use `fvm use --help`, thsi will give you the exact path you need to configure.
+Use `fvm use --help`, this will give you the exact path you need to configure.

 ### Remove a SDK Version

-Using the remove command will uninstall the SDK version locally.
-This will impact any projects that depend on that version of the SDK.
+Using the remove command will uninstall the SDK version locally, this will impact any projects that depend on that version of the SDK.

 ```bash
 > fvm remove <version>